w-evans/Duos-Tournament_Bracket-Java/README.md

 FinalProject
 ============
-CSIS 10a
-Java Programming Final Project
+CSIS10a - Java Programming Final Project

 Web App Blind Draw Tournament Bracket

 App will take player names and randomize teams of two based on the list of players and number of entries.